vrusaeva/SophiaTF/example.md

 ## Planned Updates:
 - Ensure internally-implemented Hessian updates work as expected.
+- Generalize internal Hessian update so loss functions other than categorical crossentropy can be used.
 - Add the Hutchinson estimator outlined in the paper in order to give users a choice of estimator.
 - Set up installation of this optimizer via pip.